ishaan27chaturvedi/Frozen-Lake/README.md

 5. SARSA using linear function approximation<br>
 6. Q-learning using linear function approximation<br><br>

-There are duplicates of the same files (in jupyter notebooks and python)
+There are duplicates of the same files (in jupyter notebooks and python)<br>